fmarino-ipzs/eid-it-wallet-docs/docs/en/registry-catalogue.rst

 Claims Taxonomy
 ^^^^^^^^^^^^^^^^

 The Digital Credential Catalogue, MUST include also a reference URI to Claim Taxonomy providing, in a single resource, the semantic information of all registered and available claims within the IT-Wallet ecosystem.
-It MUST be Credential format neutral and has the aim of facilitating Digital Credentials integrations in the IT-Wallet technical solutions.
+It MUST be Credential format neutral and has the aim of facilitating Digital Credentials integrations in the IT-Wallet Technical Solutions.

 A non-normative example of the Claim Taxonomy is given below.